Ruvyrom/Ruvomain-Protocol/Configs/README.md

 ### Contributing - JSON files importation

 You have a specific device?
 Create your JSON list or Canta restoration JSON list, fork this repo, place it in `/Configs`, and submit a Pull Request.
-Your configuration will then be available to the entire community."
+Your configuration will then be available to the entire community.

 - You **must** create your JSON file list with **THIS STRUCTURE**: